christianpflugradt/Passbird/README.md

     protein:
         # treats protein structures as secure input
         secureProteinStructureInput: true
+        # if enabled prompts to toggle secureProteinStructureInput setting for next input
+        promptForProteinStructureInputToggle: false
 ```
 You may adjust the configuration parameters to your needs by editing the yaml file with a text editor.
 The configuration file must retain a valid yaml format and may only contain parameters known to Passbird.
 While not advised it is possible to omit most parameters in which case the defaults will be used.